TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.path.rst

    directory separator (``os.sep``) following each non-empty part except the last, meaning that the result will only end in a separator if the last part is empty.
-If a component is an absolute path, all previous components are thrown away and joining continues from the absolute path component.
+If a component is an absolute path, all previous components are thrown away and joining continues kutoka the absolute path component.

    On Windows, the drive letter is not reset when an absolute path component